allyring/allyring.github.io/cybersecurity/_posts/2023-02-15-TryHackMe-File-Uploads-Jewel.md

 category: "Cyber-Security"
 ---

+I recently completed the "[File Upload Vulnerabilities](https://tryhackme.com/room/uploadvulns)" room on TryHackMe, and I figured I'd do a writup on how I completed the challenge room, "Jewel".

+---

 I started out by visiting the web-page though Burp Suite's browser, which generated a sitemap:
 The page appeared to advertise uploading a photo of some kind, so I tested uploading standard `jpg`, and `gif` files.

 The JPEG file was able to be uploaded, but the GIF file was blocked for being too large.
 This put the upload limit somewhere between 21KB and 484KB.

-By now the sitemap had mostly filled out, which showed a `/content` directory, which I guessed would contain the uploaded files, as well as some JavaScript code that appeared to be getting used to filter uploads:
+By now the sitemap had mostly filled out, which showed a `/content` directory, which I guessed would contain the uploaded files, as well as some JavaScript code in  the `/assets` directory that appeared to be getting used to filter uploads:
 ```javascript
 // ...
             //Check File Size